Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

 }
 ```

-We will now write an utility function that will do the drawing itself.
+We will now write a utility function that will do the drawing itself.
 Taking a mutable
 borrow of a `MemPool`, a reference of our image, and the target dimensions, it will resize
 the image to these dimensions, write it to the memory pool, and return a new buffer to
 the newly drawn contents.
 We'll actually manage the double buffering in the event loop.